erikbg7/ViralLaunch/README.md

 - Allow a user to EXPLORE (use as keyword) subreddits.
 This is a good way to find new subreddits to follow.
 A user should be able to explore most followed subreddits, subreddits with more users, etc.

+- Maybe we should show a warning when the user timezone detected in the request we receive is different from the one in the user preferences.
+This way we can avoid sending emails at 3am.

+-

+-

+-

+-

+-

+###

 - Repository: only handles DB interaction
 - Service: handles business logic, a service can use other services